gorblin-gabana/rpc_explorer/ANALYTICS_README.md

 ## 📄 License

-This analytics API is part of the Solana Indexer project.
+This analytics API is part of the Gorbchain Indexer project.